 If you’re concerned about wrinkles, exercise coupled with face massage (check out this recent interview with a leading facial yoga expert) helps with increasing blood circulation in your face which, in turn, stimulates cell growth.
 In conjunction with other measures–like not smoking, for example–helps stave off wrinkles.
 There’s a lot that goes into making for a younger face.
 Exercise is a great start.

 Of course there’s the forced Facial Flex motions–the pushing and contracting of the muscles around your mouth, the ones that allow you to talk, laugh, and smile–with the help of those patented resistant bands.
 That’s an excellent means of stimulation.

 But of course, that’s just one way of going about it.
 In San Francisco, for example, there’s a Thai massage studio with an interesting method of stimulating the cells in your face.
 They repeatedly slap you there.
 That’ll certainly boost circulation.
 In addition to that, and a slimmer face, the method also advertises reduced pore size.
 While those are all good things, Facial Flex seems like a more viable, probably more normal option for most folks. 🙂

 On the other hand, here’s what bad circulation can do: Create wrinkles, discoloration, and bloating from water retention.
 Cold fingers, a general lackadaisical mood or malaise/other negative side-effects often follow.

 Bonus tip: The best time to increase facial circulation is in the morning, right after you wake up.
 That’s the best time to bust out your Facial Flex.
-Your nigh-time resting face you keep in bed, of course, stymies blood flow.
+If you haven’t purchased your Facial Flex device, order one today to start improving your facial circulation!
+Your night-time resting face you keep in bed, of course, stymies blood flow.